John C. Morley was the oldest of five children born

 Ohio, on March 6, 1904, and lived at 10819 Magnolia

 After graduating high school, John attended Yale University graduating in 1925 with a Bachelors of Arts.
-On June 17, 1925, he enlisted in the U.S. Army reserve and commissioned a Second Lieutenant.
-He was inactive in the Army Reserve during the time he went to law school.
-He attended Harvard University where he earned a law degree in 1928.
+On June 17, 1925, he enlisted in the U.S. Army Reserve and was commissioned a Second Lieutenant.
+He was nonactive in the Army Reserve during the time he went to law school at Harvard University where he earned a law degree in 1928.
 After graduation, he returned to active duty.

-John married and with his wife, Gretchen, and adopted a son, David.
+John married Gretchen, and the couple adopted a son, David.
 The family resided at 2912 Weybridge Road in Shaker Heights, Ohio.
-On February 17, 1936, he was promoted to First Lieutenant.
-On November 11, 1938, he transferred to the Ohio National Guard as a 1st Lieutenant.
+On February 17, 1936, he was promoted to First Lieutenant, and on November 11, 1938, he transferred to the Ohio National Guard as a 1st Lieutenant.

 On February 3,

-1941, John was called to federal service.
-He
+1941, John was called to federal service and

 During the fight against the Japanese, John often went out on reconnaissance gathering information on Japanese positions.
-He also went out repeatedly, contacting the tank companies to see what their needs were.
-During these missions, John often came under attack by the Japanese.
-He recalled in a letter home the bombings and strafing by Japanese planes.
+He also went out repeatedly, contacting the tank companies to see what their needs were at that moment.
+During these missions, John often came under attack by Japanese planes.
+He recalled in a letter home the bombings and strafing by the planes.

 On one occasion, as part of his job, John was sent into the jungle to find the surviving members of a Japanese bomber that had been shot down.
 John returned from this assignment having captured the Japanese bomber crew.